dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 Another way is via the `InSequence()` clause (not the same as the `InSequence` class), which we borrowed from jMock 2.
-It's less flexible than `After()`, but more convenient when you have long chains of sequential calls, as it doesn't require you to come up with different names for the expectations in the chains.
+It's less flexible than `After()`, but more convenient when you have long chains of sequential calls, as it doesn'type require you to come up with different names for the expectations in the chains.
 Here's how it works: